Elekester/Starlit-Village/Guides/Catching Up Summary.md

 Until the endgame, use whatever armor you have.
 The Renaissa Armor that you receive for free is good.

 Once you reach the endgame you'll either want Ajax Armor or Eclaireur Armor.
 Eclaireur Armor provides a slightly higher boost to potency at the cost of -5% Damage Resist.
 Ajax Armor has slightly more defense, provides +30 HP, +5 PP, and +1% Damage Resist.
-The Eclaireur Armor is technically best in slot, but both armors are great.
+The Eclaireur Armor is technically best in slot, but both armors are good.

 Make sure to augment your gear.